JustinKennethPearson/ml-1dl034-public-assignments/Assignments/Theoretical/Theoretical1/README.md

 `data_pre_process.ipynb` is only for instructional purposes.
 It is an example of how to do natural language preprocessing.

-If you want to do the pre-processing yourself, then you will need to uncompress `twitter_sentiment_analysis.csv.gz` using `gzip` or something similar.
+If you want to do the preprocessing yourself then you need the file `twitter_sentiment_analysis.csv`.
+This is in the files section of the Studium instance of this years course.